Orbitroll/Pizza_helper/README.md

 # Pizza Helper Project

 This project is a full-stack web application with a complete DevOps infrastructure including Kubernetes, Terraform, and Jenkins.
-It supports both AWS Cloud deployment and a fully local development environment using Docker Desktop.
+It supports a fully local development environment using Docker Desktop.

 ## Project Structure